How to Celebrate Eco-Friendly Diwali 2023

 3. Make Organic Rangoli

 Diwali is incomplete without its share of colourful rangoli designs.
 Traditionally, the rangoli was made with edible items, however, modern rangoli colours changed the entire scene and introduced chemically made sand colours for rangoli.
-This Diwali, it’s time to ditch the oil paint, toxic-artificial colors and to go for organic colours, flowers & clay diyas to beautify your rangoli.
+You can also make it with a variety of flowers such as roses, daisies, golden or yellow mariots, etc. This Diwali, it’s time to ditch the oil paint, toxic-artificial colors and to go for organic colours, flowers & clay diyas to beautify your rangoli.

 4. Upscale your Waste, Upgrade your Home